reagro/carob-data/source/download.rst

 Download
 ========

-Compile and download a *Carob* dataset
+Compile and download a *Carob* dataset.
+Currently only the "Response to fertilizer" dataset is made available here, but more will follow.

 .. raw:: html
     <embed>